supercamel/SpinoDB/docs/index.md

 ## Use Cases

+SpinoDB was originally created to power a web crawler and discord bot.
+The bot had to reply to people in real timewhile doing complex queries on collections that contained millions of documents.
+After much frustration with an enterprise grade database (and also for self interest), SpinoDB was developed and introduced.
+Queries that were taking several seconds were now taking only a few milliseconds, server CPU useage was lower, though unsuprisingly RAM useage increased.

 ### Web Services

 SpinoDB integrates nicely with Node & Express.
 By switching from an enterprise grade solution to SpinoDB, small/medium websites might notice improvements in website responsiveness and lower server CPU useage.